-Since 2006 the Chinese Government seeks to develop an economic
+Since 2006 the Chinese Government seeks to develop an economic corridor that

-corridor that connects Nanning (Capital of the Guanxi Province)
+connects Nanning (Capital of Guanxi Province)

 with Singapore.